Some of our information has moved to NT.GOV.AU

 - Occupations sought under the labour agreement position descriptions for each occupation being sought under a labour agreement specifying:

 - list of tasks that will be performed by an employee working in this occupation

 - organisation chart.

 - Evidence of any adverse information including documentation stating an intention to take action against the employer, whether the action is ongoing or completed, and if completed the outcome reached such as:*

-- notice of intention to take action from Department of Immigration and Border Protection, notice of sanction / warning issued which lists the specified period
+- notice of intention to take action from Department of Home Affairs, notice of sanction / warning issued which lists the specified period

 - notice of intention to take action from Fair Work Australia, notice of the outcome